kazurayam/VisualInspection_with_PageObjectModel_in_KatalonStudio/README.md

 -   [Sample3 Visual Inspection in Twins mode](https://github.com/kazurayam/VisualInspectionInKatalonStudio_Reborn#sample3-visual-inspection-in-twins-mode)

 In these samples, test code opens just one or two URLs.
-I would like to add another type of sample code (namely, Sample4) of Visual Inspection.
-The sample4 shows how to navigate through a web site that consists of 7 or more views.
-The sample4 will visit the multiple URLs while taking screenshots and saving HTML sources.
-I would introduce a design pattern named "POM" (Page Object Model) into the sample4.
-The sample4 shows how to compare multiple pairs of URLs.
+I would like to add another sample code of larger scale.

+The new sample here shows how to navigate through a web site that consists of 7 or more views.
+The new sample will visit the multiple URLs while taking screenshots and saving HTML sources.
+The more number of pages we take, the testing code tend to become verbose with a lot of duplication.
+The code duplication makes it harder to maintain.

+In order to reduce the code duplication, I would introduce a widely-know design pattern "POM" (**Page Object Model**) into the new sample.

 ## Solution